AVGVSTVS96/react-shiki/package/README.md

 ### Handling Inline Code

-`react-markdown` prior to `9.0.0` used to expose the `inline` prop on `code` components to help determine if code is inline.
+Prior to `9.0.0`, `react-markdown` exposed the `inline` prop to `code` components which helped to determine if code is inline.
 This functionality was removed in `9.0.0`.

-For your convenience, `react-shiki` exports a couple functions to help determine if code is inline.
+For your convenience, `react-shiki` provides two ways to replicate this functionality and API.

 **Method 1: Using the `isInlineCode` helper:**